 Smooth sultry vocalist…Get ready to be enchanted.“ -Coleman Hawkins Jazz Society

 Eboni Fondren is more than a smooth and sultry songstress.
 Singing is her pure joy; her outlet and escape from the pressures of the world.
 It is a way she can proclaim her love for someone without them knowing it.
 Through music, she tells off that ex-boyfriend, or announces a yearning for companionship without shame or fear.
 She touches hearts, and brings joy to all who listen.

 After graduating college she moved to Kansas City and found her way into the local jazz jams at some of hottest clubs in town.
 She became a local favorite at the infamous Jardine’s and the former Jilly’s on Broadway and it was there that she met the world renowned Everette DeVan.
-This fateful meeting led to an 8 year music partnership that helped her grow into one of Kansas City’s shining stars.
+This fateful meeting led to an 10 year music partnership that helped her grow into one of Kansas City’s shining stars.

-In November of 2012, Fondren was able to check off something on her "Bucket List" when she was invited to sing with the Salina Symphony.
-Under the direction of Ken Hakoda, Fondren, along with the full orchestra, performed in a tribute to the armed forces with a medley of classic jazz standards.
+In November of 2012, Fondren was invited to sing with the Salina Symphony.
+Under the direction of Ken Hakoda, Fondren, along with the full orchestra, performed a tribute to the Armed Forces with a medley of classic jazz standards.
 With selections like "Orange Colored Sky" and "Summertime" she was a crowd pleaser, but it was her rendition of Etta James's "At Last" that brought them to their feet and her to tears.
-In her own words "It was the most amazing feeling to be surrounded by all that instrumentation and know that it is just for you.
+In her own words "This was a bucket list item and It was the most amazing feeling to be surrounded by all that instrumentation and know that it is just for you.
 Speechless."
-See snip-its from the concert in the video section.